dictvm/blog/content/posts/2018-12-01-spidersweb-movie-review.markdown

 ---
 layout: post
-title: "The Killing of a Sacred Deer"
+title: "The Girl In The Spider’s Web movie is a mess"
 date: 2018-12-01 00:26:00
 ---